COVID-19 Updates: State of public health emergency declared.

 - wet years may result in large increases in population

 Because of this, establishing a long-term monitoring program for a variety of species is important to determine the trend as opposed to just the annual variations.

 Alberta's amphibian monitoring programs

-In Alberta, two programs have been adopted to monitor and research amphibian numbers in the province:
+In Alberta, 2 programs have been adopted to monitor and research amphibian numbers in the province:

 - Alberta Volunteer Amphibian Monitoring Program (AVAMP)